Lima Bean Varieties

 Phaseolus lunatus is a vining (indeterminate) or bush-type (pseudo-determinate) legume from Central and South America.
 Vining types are vigorous, perennial, and reach 2-6 m in length.
 Bush-type cultivars are annuals and reach heights of 0.25-1 m.
 Leaves are trifoliate, present alternately on the stem, and range from pubescent to glabrous.
 Inflorescence can reach 15 cm in length and bear up to 25 white-to-violet flowers.
 Pod lengths are 5-12 cm and contain 2-4 seeds each.
 Pod and seed shape, size, and color are highly variable and dependent upon cultivar.

-‘Pima Beige’ is an indeterminate, deep-rooted, climbing, small-seeded lima from Arizona that produces seeds that are beige with dark speckles.
+An indeterminate, deep-rooted, climbing small-seeded lima from Arizona that produces seeds that are brown with dark speckles.

-‘Pima Orange’ is an indeterminate, deep-rooted, climbing, small-seeded lima from Arizona that produces seeds that are orange with dark speckles.
+An indeterminate, deep-rooted, climbing small-seeded lima from Arizona that produces seeds that are orange with dark speckles.

-'Haba' is a small-seeded lima bean from Dominican Republic that is highly sought after.
+An indeterminate, deep-rooted, climbing small-seeded lima from Dominican Republic that is highly sought after.
 It grows well and is productive even in poor soils.
-Ivory colored seeds with purple mottling.
+Produces ivory colored seeds with purple mottling.

-'Humidity Resistant' is a small-seeded variety of lima bean that is drought tolerant but also tolerant of high humidity.
+An indeterminate, deep-rooted, climbing small-seeded lima that is drought tolerant but also tolerant of high humidity.
 The smooth, thin beans are black in color.

-'7-Year' is a variety that originated in Central America, but has been bred in parts of East Africa and South Africa and is commonly used as a cover crop.
-If grown along the ground, it produces a 60 cm high mat of foliage that smothers weeds.
+This semi-perennial lima bean variety originated in Central America but has been bred in parts of East Africa and South Africa and is commonly used as a cover crop.
+The name comes from its ability to remain productive for several years.
+If grown along the ground, it can produce a 60 cm high mat of foliage that smothers weeds.
 It can also be trellised for easier seed harvest.
 The seeds are large, with distinctive red caps atop the seeds.
+In Mwenezi, Zimababwe, the Seven-Year Lima is planted around houses and grows atop roofs of homes away from foraging goats.

 Very large maroon-white mottled beans with beautiful, dark red splashes, and rich flavor; heavy yields even in very hot weather; long vines.
 Approximately 90 days after planting.